ntutangyun/Documentation/docs/apollo-master-instructions.md

         - `sudo ufw allow 9090`

 ### Adding a Vehicle <sub><sup>[top](#top)</sup></sub> {: #adding-a-vehicle data-toc-label='Adding a Vehicle'}
-The default vehicles have their calibration files included in the [LGSVL Branch of Apollo 5.0](https://github.com/lgsvl/apollo-5.0/).
+Only calibration files for Lincoln 2017 MKZ is included in the latest Apollo at this time.
+More calibration files map be added later.

 ### Adding an HD Map [[top]] {: #adding-an-hd-map data-toc-label='Adding an HD Map'}
-The default maps have their HD map files included in the [LGSVL Branch of Apollo 5.0](https://github.com/lgsvl/apollo-5.0/).
+Only HD map files for Borregas Ave is included in the the latest Apollo at this time.
+More HD maps may be added later.

+You can also download additional maps from [here](https://github.com/lgsvl/apollo-5.0/tree/simulator/modules/map/data), and manually add them to `/apollo/modules/map/data/`.

+Or you can export your own map from our [map annotation tool](https://www.lgsvlsimulator.com/docs/map-annotation/#export-map-annotations), name it `base_map.bin` and then generate `routing_map` and `sim_map` following [these instructions](https://github.com/ApolloAuto/apollo/tree/master/modules/map/data#difference-between-base_map-routing_map-and-sim_map).

 ##  Copyright and License [[top]] {: #copyright-and-license data-toc-label='Copyright and License'}

-Copyright (c) 2019 LG Electronics, Inc.
+Copyright (c) 2020 LG Electronics, Inc.

 This software contains code licensed as described in LICENSE.